Zooskopoly

 3D Printing the Tokens

-I discovered a 3D print company called Shapeways.
-Their plastic materials seemed affordable enough, but I wanted metal game tokens.
-Their website provided quotes based on my 3D files, and good God — the prices for steel tokens ranged from $15 to $30 each!
+I discovered a 3D printing company called Shapeways out of the Northeast.
+Their plastic materials seemed affordable enough, but I wanted metal tokens.
+Their website provides instant quotes when you upload files, and good God—the prices for steel tokens ranged from $15 to $30 each!

-Since I had no idea what their quality was like, I ordered two of the cheaper tokens to see if it was worth it: the cocktail and Zoosk-Cupid's hammer.
+Since I had no idea what their quality was like, I ordered two of the cheaper tokens to see if it was worth it: the cocktail and Cupid's hammer.

-It took almost a month for them to arrive due to COVID delays, but they look great!
+It took almost a month for them to arrive due to COVID delays, but they looked great!
 The cocktail drink, however, doesn't have the shiny finish that the hammer has.
 It couldn't be tumbled and polished because of the delicate features.
-I expected other tokens can't be tumbled as well.
+Sad, because it's not the only token with such characteristics.

 Mission Complete

-I'm very happy I got through this project.
-It became painful, but now it's very satisfying.
-Right around the time I was designing this game, Zoosk was bought by a German company.
-I knew they were going to close down our San Francisco office, which was where it all started, and my Zoosk family would be no more.
-That devastated me.
+While I was designing this game, Zoosk was bought by another online dating company in Germany.
+I was sure they were going to shut down our San Francisco office, and my Zoosk family would be no more.
+I was right, and it was devastating.

 So this project inspiration came at the right time.
-The game captures the hard work our teams (pre-acquisition) poured into our product.
-And we poured a hell of a lot into it.
+The game captures the hard work our teams (pre-acquisition) poured into our products.
+And it was a hell of a lot.
 I have almost eight years of testimony.
 Others even more.

-Zooskopoly, and by extention the app it represents, belongs to us.
-It always will, because the new company will eventually change things.
+Zooskopoly (and the apps that inspired it) belongs to us.
+And it always will, because the new company will eventually change things.
 That's not our legacy.
 Zooskopoly is.